Jacqueline McKenzie: 1991 to 1995

 In 1995, McKenzie made Australian Film Institute history by winning the Beyond Best Actress in a Leading Role for Angel Baby and the Beyond Best Actress Award in a TV Drama for Halifax f.p.: Lies of the Mind.
-She also won the Silver Logie for Most Outstanding Actress at the Logie Awards for her role in Halifax f.p.
-It was for playing the young lover Kate, opposite John Lynch's Harry in the Michael Rymer–helmed drama Angel Baby, that McKenzie received international acclaim: The LA Weekly reviewed: "McKenzie is a find.
+She won the Silver Logie for Most Outstanding Actress at the Logie Awards for her role in Halifax f.p.
+It was for playing the young lover Kate, opposite John Lynch's Harry in the Michael Rymer–helmed drama Angel Baby, that McKenzie received international acclaim.

+The LA Weekly reviewed: "McKenzie is a find.
 Whether using answers on the Wheel of Fortune as a kind of daily horoscope, or cringing in terror as the upright legs of chairs in an empty restaurant seem to whisper at her, she is blazingly equal to the extremes of animal panic and hyperconscious insight that are the north and south of this movie's humane compass."
 Angel Baby also featured actress Deborra-Lee Furness and Colin Friels.
 In 1996, McKenzie was awarded Australian Star of the Year at the Australian Movie Convention.